gtri/upstage/docs/source/user_guide/how_tos/geography.rst

 The most useful methods, besides distance, may be:

-#. :py:meth:`~upstage.geography.spherical.WGS84.geo_linspace`, which will give you evenly spaced points along a great circle route.
+#. :py:meth:`~upstage_des.geography.spherical.WGS84.geo_linspace`, which will give you evenly spaced points along a great circle route.
-#. :py:meth:`~upstage.geography.spherical.WGS84.geo_circle`, which will give you evently spaced points to draw a circle in spherical coordinates
+#. :py:meth:`~upstage_des.geography.spherical.WGS84.geo_circle`, which will give you evently spaced points to draw a circle in spherical coordinates
-#. :py:meth:`~upstage.geography.spherical.WGS84.point_from_bearing_dist`, which gives you a point relative to a base location at some distance and bearing.
+#. :py:meth:`~upstage_des.geography.spherical.WGS84.point_from_bearing_dist`, which gives you a point relative to a base location at some distance and bearing.

-:py:mod:`upstage.geography.intersections`
+:py:mod:`upstage_des.geography.intersections`
 -------------------------------------------

-The :py:func:`~upstage.geography.intersections.get_intersection_locations` function calculates an intersection between a great circle path and a sphere.
+The :py:func:`~upstage_des.geography.intersections.get_intersection_locations` function calculates an intersection between a great circle path and a sphere.
 It can be passed an instance of ``Spherical`` or ``WGS84`` to do distance calculations with.

 The intersections are calculated by taking evenly spaced points along the great circle path and finding the two points where an intersection occurs between.
 It then divides that segment more finely, and calculates